winirarrazaval/hotel/README.md

 ## Wave Two: Availability

 ### User Stories
-- As an administrator, I should be able to view a list of rooms that are not reserved on a given date range
+- As an administrator, I should be able to access the list of rooms that are not reserved for a given date range
 - As an administrator, I should be able to reserve an available room for a given date range

 ### Assumptions